 Eviction rates have steadily increased over the past five years, and San Francisco’s chief economist Ted Egan recently estimated that the city would have to add around 100,000 new units to see a meaningful increase in affordability.
 Just 3,454 new units were added in 2014.
 And only 757 were for affordable housing.

-San Francisco would have to add 100,000 new units to see a meaningful increase in affordability.
 The failures of the city’s housing policies stem from a number of multifaceted problems.
 Contributing factors run the gamut from “restrictive zoning to overseas capital flows to a rapidly widening income distribution that is making it hard for lower- and middle-income to keep up with housing costs,” in the words of technology journalist Kim-Mai Cutler, who authored a comprehensive 2014 article about the Bay Area housing crisis.

 But in recent years, the flow of technology money into San Francisco has perhaps pushed this system past its breaking point.